TheCandidStartup/TheCandidStartup.github.io/_drafts/open-energy-monitoring.md

 * One of the sockets is being used by a WiFi extender with an ethernet cable connected to the emonHP (out of shot at the top).
 * Which is weird because I can see a WiFi antenna sticking out of the top of the emonHP.
 * The [installation instructions](https://files.openenergymonitor.org/emonhp.pdf) say that it supports both Ethernet and WiFi
+* The electrician that installed it was under the impression that WiFi wasn't supported.
+Maybe previous generations were ethernet only.
+Or maybe using a WiFi extender means you could just plug it in without having to configure anything on the emonHP.
 * Press the button on the front to cycle through different screens on the small LCD display
 * Each screen displays information or allows you to perform an action like shutdown, toggle Wireless AP, toggle SSH access
 * Ethernet screen shows that Ethernet is connected and provides the IP address